jayleekr/jayleekr.github.io/README.md

 Basically all you gotta do is just to write down your post on **_posts** directory.
 If there are any hierachy in directory manner in the _post, build libraries will create categories automatically.

+And there's no PR needed, coz no one is gonna review your post lol

+Anyway have fun (if you forked this from my repo) !

 ## Update History

 |Date|Description|